Emirates says U.S. flights operating as normal after new travel restrictions

-DUBAI, June 29 Emirates, the Middle East's largest airline, said on Thursday its flights to the United States were "operating as per normal" after U.S. officials announced new restrictions on travel.
+DUBAI, June 29 (Reuters) - Emirates, the Middle East's largest airline, said on Thursday its flights to the United States were "operating as per normal" after U.S. officials announced new restrictions on travel.

 Visa applicants from six Muslim-majority countries must have a close U.S. family relationship or formal ties to a U.S. entity to be admitted to the United States under guidance distributed by the U.S. State Department on Wednesday.